APPLICATION PRIVACY POLICY

 Personal data of Sea Alert Application Users may be disclosed to the following recipients or categories of recipients:

-providers of technical, IT and organisational solutions enabling the Controller to operate and maintain the Application and provide Electronic Services (in particular hosting, e-mail, software for business management and technical support) — the Controller shares the User’s personal data with the selected provider acting on its behalf only when and to the extent necessary to fulfil a processing purpose consistent with this privacy policy.
+Providers of technical, IT and organisational solutions enabling the Controller to operate and maintain the Application and provide Electronic Services (in particular the IT provider operating the Sea Alert Application, e-mail and hosting providers, and software providers for business management and technical support to the Controller) — the Controller shares the User’s personal data with the selected provider acting on its behalf only when and to the extent necessary to fulfil a processing purpose consistent with this privacy policy.

 PROFILING IN THE APPLICATION